 or other skin conditions

-Anticonvulsant medications, such as valproate (Depakote) or carbamazepine (Tegretol), can also have mood-stabilizing effects.
+Anticonvulsant medications, such as valproate or carbamazepine, can also have mood-stabilizing effects.
 They may be especially useful for difficult-to-treat bipolar episodes.
 In some people, anticonvulsant medications are combined with lithium, or with each other, for maximum effect.

 Researchers are evaluating the safety and efficacy of psychotropic medications in children and adolescents, in light of their widespread use.
 There is some evidence that valproate may lead to adverse hormonal changes in teenage girls.
 It may also lead to